-At the turn of the 10th and 11th century, a Piast earth and timber stronghold was erected in Ostrów Tumski.
+At the turn of the 10th and 11th century, a Piast earth and timber stronghold was erected in Ostrów Tumski island.
 It served as an administrative, castellan seat and it had military function, guarding the ford on the Odra River, opening the route leading to the center of the state.
-Its defenders were especially famous in 1109, withstanding the invasion of the army of emperor Henry V. The Polish rulers often visited the stronghold, also the Silesian princes after the division of 1138.
+Its defenders were especially famous in 1109, when repelled the invasion of the army of Emperor Henry V. The Polish rulers often visited the stronghold, as the Silesian princes after the division of 1138.
 When in 1177 a fight broke out between Władysław the Exile’s sons, Bolesław and Mieszko, the youngest of the brothers, Konrad, also joined the conflict.
 Ultimately, he took possession of Głogów and Legnica, and from the senior, Kazimierz the Just, he obtained the title of Margrave of Głogów (“Glogoviensis marchie principea creat”).
 After Konrad’s childless death, Głogów fell to Henry the Bearded, who around 1230 decided to found a town on the other bank of the river, to which the population of the old stronghold was resettled.
 A new seat of the ruler was to be established together with the chartered town, because the wood and earth stronghold no longer met the requirements of early Gothic living and defensive conditions.
-Ultimately, the stronghold was abandoned in favor of the newly located town, and the land after stronghold was handed over by the prince to the Church.
+Ultimately, the stronghold was abandoned in favor of buildings on the left bank, and the prince gave its area to the Church.

-In the mid-13th century, when the Duchy of Głogów was formed, on the initiative of Prince Konrad I of Głogów, a castle was built in the north – west corner of the town.
+In the mid-13th century, when the Duchy of Głogów was formed, on the initiative of Prince Konrad I of Głogów, a castle was built in the north-west corner of the town.
 Initially, it was a wooden building with a free-standing brick tower, located at the ferry by the Odra.
 In 1291, during the great fire of Głogów, the castle burnt down.
 It was rebuilt by Henry III, who incorporated already brick castle into the town’s defensive wall system.